richardtallent/vue-simple-calendar/README.md

 - `doEmitItemMouseEvents` - Optional, default is false.
 If true, emits `item-mouseenter` and `item-mouseleave` events when the mouse hovers over a calendar item.
 In most cases, styling the `isHovered` class is enough to handle hover interactions with a calendar item.
 However, if you want to, say, show a tooltip or menu when a user hovers over a calendar item, you may need access to the real-time mouse DOM events.
 Be sure that your use of these events doesn't conflict with the user's ability to click, drag, read, or otherwise interact with the calendar items.
 NOTE: if you use slots for your calendar items, this property is ignored. (#136)
 - `itemTop` - Optional string of a CSS height to be used as the baseline for where items are positioned relative the top of the week.
 By default, this is `1.4em`, the height of the standard `cv-day-number` element.
 - `itemContentHeight` - Optional CSS string of the total height of your items, _not including_ borders.
 The default is `1.4em` (1.0 from the font, 0.2 \* 2 from the padding.).
 You would only set this if you're overriding the item height.
 This doesn't actually change the item height, it is only used to position the items below one another.
 - `itemBorderHeight` - Optional CSS string of the sum of your items' top and bottom borders.
 The default is `2px`.
-You would only set this if you're overriding the item top and/or bottom border width.
-This doesn't actually change the borders, it is only used to position the items below one another.
+You would only set this if you're overriding the item's top and/or bottom border width.
+This doesn't change the borders, it is only used to position the items below one another.

 Tips for Vue component properties: